-I’ve known people take multiple cars if the whole family is headed to the track, so some people will take the tools, others will bring the tires… it isn’t very practical and leads to a lot of logistical work that can easily be cut down by buying a second-hand van or truck.
+I’ve known people to take multiple cars if the whole family is headed to the track, so some people will take the tools, others will bring the tires and so on, but it isn’t very practical and leads to a lot of logistical work that can easily be cut down by buying a second-hand van or truck.

 Another option that I’d classify as an improvement on using what you have, yet not buying a full trailer, would be to invest in a small, open trailer such as an ATV variety.

 Go-karts are all a pretty standard size, and you’d be surprised how easily you can fit it onto even the smallest of open trailers.
-These bits of kit are easier to find than enclosed ones, for one, and they’re much cheaper.
-Just fasten up some good, strong straps and other important safety measures, and you’re good to go!
+These bits of kit are easier to find than enclosed ones, and they’re normally much cheaper too.
+Just fasten up some good, strong straps and other important safety measures (more on these at the end of the article), and you’re good to go!

 Transporting A Go-Kart With An Enclosed Trailer

 This is easily the gold standard of transportation for your kart(s) that’s out there.
-It won’t be as easy as just buying an old horsebox, however, because you’ll need to make some modifications to make sure the karts will be secure, but the work will be worth it in the end.
+It won’t be as easy as just buying an old horse box, because you’ll need to make some modifications to make sure the karts will be secure, but the work will be worth it in the end.

-All of that aside, you’ll also have room for every tool you could possibly pack, plenty of spare tires and all manner else that you’ll need at the track.
-It won’t encroach into your car or truck.
-And, you’ll have a great means of storage when you’re not out racing.
+You’ll also have room for every tool you could possibly pack, plenty of spare tires, and everything else that you’ll need at the track.
+It won’t encroach into your car or truck, and you’ll have a great means of storage when you’re not out racing.

 5 Go-Kart Transport Safety Tips